 As needs and opportunities arise in Monroe County, the Community Foundation is poised to help our community respond to its most pressing needs and to seize it’s most compelling opportunities.
 While competitive granting from over 225 funds often serves as the vehicle for addressing areas of urgency or opportunity, the Community Foundation Board may also elect to provide proactive funding in areas of particular significance to our community.
-Currently, the Community Foundation, while still offering funding through competitive granting in a broad range of focus areas, is providing focused leadership to Monroe Smart Start and Regional Opportunity Initiatives.
+Currently, the Community Foundation, while still offering funding through competitive granting in a broad range of focus areas, is providing focused leadership to Monroe Smart Start, Regional Opportunity Initiatives, and CDFI Friendly Bloomington.
 Over time our pool of flexible resources will allow us to address different areas as community needs dictate.

 Monroe Smart Start